 1. It is OSHA Law

-Note: Employees in occupations listed in Table S-4 face such a risk and are required to be trained.
-Other employees who also may reasonably be expected to face comparable risk of injury due to electric shock or other electrical hazards must also be trained.
+If a particular job is not on that list, don’t assume those employees are off the hook from electrical safety training.
+Those “who also may reasonably be expected to face comparable risk of injury due to electric shock or other electrical hazards must also be trained.”
+(OSHA 1910.332(a)

-The skills and techniques necessary to distinguish exposed live parts from other parts of electric equipment.
+- Distinguish exposed live parts from other parts of electric equipment

-The skills and techniques necessary to determine the nominal voltage of exposed live parts, and
+- Determine the nominal voltage of exposed live parts

-The clearance distances specified in 1910.333(c) and the corresponding voltages to which the qualified person will be exposed.
+- Know the clearance distances specified in 1910.333(c) and the corresponding voltages to which the qualified person will be exposed

 [55 FR 32016, Aug.
 6, 1990]